What Happens

 What happens at the time of death?

-We aim to minimise the time between the death of a donor and preservation of the tissue (preferably within a few hours, certainly within 24 hours) to ensure that tissue is of the greatest value for research.
+We aim to minimise the time between the death of a donor and preservation of the tissue (ideally within 24-48 hours) to ensure that it is of the greatest value for research.
 Hence, it is essential for the next-of-kin, hospital, hospice, or nursing home staff to notify the Brain Bank Coordinator if a potential donor becomes increasingly ill and is not expected to live much longer.
-This allows the brain bank team to start making arrangements so that the brain donation can happen more smoothly when the time comes.
-Otherwise, the Brain Bank Coordinator should be contacted as soon as possible after a donor dies by calling the appropriate state emergency number:
+This allows the Brain Bank team to start making arrangements so that the brain donation can happen smoothly when the time comes.
+Otherwise, the Brain Bank Coordinator should be contacted as soon as possible after a donor dies by calling the MS Australia Brain Bank pager number on (02) 9963 1116

 State Brain Bank emergency numbers

-If a donor has died or is not expected to live much longer, please call your state Brain Bank Coordinator as soon as possible.
+If a donor has died or is not expected to live much longer, please call the MS Australia Brain Bank as soon as possible on (02) 9963 1116 (New South Wales, Australian Capital Territory, Tasmania, Queensland and Victoria).

 The Brain Bank Coordinator will instruct the chosen funeral director to transport the body of the deceased donor to the nearest appropriate hospital or mortuary where brain donation can take place.
 The brain donation procedure is performed with great care by specially trained and experienced staff .
 During the autopsy, an incision is made at the back of the head of the deceased, the cranium opened, and the brain removed.
 If the donor’s consent explicitly allows it, the spinal cord, optic nerve, cerebrospinal fluid and eyes are also removed.
 The body is then reconstructed in such a way that it is difficult to see any evidence of the procedure.
 The procedure does not interfere with plans for an open casket funeral and viewing of the deceased.
 After brain donation, the funeral director will return the deceased to the funeral home specified by the next-of-kin where normal funeral arrangements can then take place.
 All costs of transportation, brain retrieval, and tissue processing are taken care of by the MS Australia Brain Bank, however all other funeral costs remain the responsibility of the family or the estate.

-Please note that in some instances where death occurs over the weekend in Queensland or Western Australia, or if the Coroner is involved, brain donation may not proceed, as the time from death to storing the tissues may be prolonged, making the tissue unsuitable for research.
+Please note that while every effort will be made for the donation to proceed, in some instances this may not end up being possible.
+For example, if the death occurs over the weekend, in more remote locations of Australia, or if the Coroner is involved, as the time from death to storing the tissues may be prolonged, making the tissue unsuitable for research.

 The Brain Bank Coordinator will require the following information: